hdShang/arxiv-daily/docs/cs-AI/2025-09-30/papers/250926404v1-seedprints-fingerprints-can-even-tell-which-seed-your-large-language.md

 ---
 layout: default
-title: SeedPrints: Fingerprints Can Even Tell Which Seed Your Large Language Model Was Trained From
+title: "SeedPrints: Fingerprints Can Even Tell Which Seed Your Large Language Model Was Trained From"
 ---

 # SeedPrints: Fingerprints Can Even Tell Which Seed Your Large Language Model Was Trained From